aekh/AWAIRE/README.md

 ## Publications

+* Alexander Ek, Michelle Blom, Philip B. Stark, Peter J. Stuckey, and Damjan Vukcevic.
+"Improving the Computational Efficiency of Adaptive Audits of IRV Elections".
+9th International Joint Conference on Electronic Voting (E-Vote-ID 2024).
+LNCS.
+Springer, 2024.
+Forthcoming.
+  * See folder `E-Vote-ID-24` for the source code used to generate the results presented in this publication, along with raw results.

 * Alexander Ek, Philip B. Stark, Peter J. Stuckey, and Damjan Vukcevic.
 "Efficient Weighting Schemes for Auditing Instant-Runoff Voting Elections".
 In: 9th Workshop on Advances in Secure Electronic Voting (VOTING 2023).
 LNCS.
 Springer, 2024.
 Forthcoming.
   * See folder `Voting-24` for the source code used to generate the results presented in this publication.